xcore/doc_tips_and_tricks/_sources/crc.txt

 In the examples above, we have started the computation of the remainder with the first few data bits already in place.
-Normally, a CRC computation would start with an initial value, such as '0', and then the CRC computatation takes place. on the data.
+Normally, a CRC computation would start with an initial value, such as '0', and then the CRC computation takes place. on the data.
 The two most common starting patterns are all zeroes, or all ones.

 When starting with four zeroes on our previous example, the first four